A Chequered History

 An Embarrassing Partition

-1837 was a significant year in the history of the street.
-That year property owners on the east end near Grafton Street petitioned the Wide Streets Commission to have their section renamed as Exchequer Street had now acquired a bad reputation and was attracting the wrong sort of tenant.
-The commission was sympathetic to their request and so Wicklow Street was born.
+1837 was a significant year in the history of Exchequer Street.
+That year property owners on the east end towards Grafton Street petitioned the Wide Streets Commission to have their end assigned a different street name as Exchequer Street had such a bad reputation that it was attracting the wrong sort of tenant.
+The commission was sympathetic to the request of the eastenders and so Wicklow Street was born.

-The pedimented gateway seen today was the entrance to Drake and McComas, distillers of wine and tea merchants.
-The original was designed circa 1878 by McCurdy and Mitchell, who did a lot of building work in Trinity College.
-This entrance is still pedimented today as the “Exchequer Chambers” re-built in 1901 by W.H.
+The pedimented gateway seen today over "Exchequer Chambers" was once the entrance to Drake and McComas, distillers of wine and tea merchants.
+The original was designed circa 1878 by McCurdy and Mitchell, who did a lot of building work for Trinity College.
+The present-day entrance was re-built in 1901 by W.H.
 Byrne.

-No. 25-27 Exchequer Street was the betting house of Cadogan, Donohue and Dunne.
+No. 25-27 Exchequer Street was once the betting house of Cadogan, Donohue and Dunne.

 South City Market

-A large site bounded by Exchequer Street, Drury Street and Fade Street was known as the Castle Market since 1704.
-While a new market opened in 1783 with many stalls, little was done to update the facilities until 1876 when a group of local business people headed by Joseph Todhunter Pim (1841-1925) succeeded in getting the City Fathers to buy property in the area.
+A large site bounded by Exchequer Street, Drury Street and Fade Street was known as the Castle Market since as early as 1704.
+While a new market opened in 1783 with many stalls, little was done to update the facilities until 1876 when a group of local business people, headed by Joseph Todhunter Pim (1841-1925), succeeded in getting the City Fathers to buy property in the area.

 As a result there was a competition in 1878 for a new building to house the market.
 The judge was the English architect Alfred Waterhouse, who was particularly associated with the Gothic revival style.
 A Bradford firm, Lockwood and Mawson, were the unpopular winners.
 Their design featured a central hall made of iron and glass, with balconies overlooking and a central spire.
 Subsequent contracts were awarded to London and Leeds contractors.
-Rebranded the South City Market, it was opened in 1881 by the Dublin Lord Mayor, with Pim's the anchor tenant taking the central hall as a furniture warehouse.
+Rebranded the South City Market, it was opened in 1881 by the Dublin Lord Mayor, with Pim's furniture warehouse as the anchor tenant in the central hall.

 At 370 feet long, it was one of Dublin's largest Victorian buildings, and just 5 feet short of the span of the Custom House.
-Its many intricate features included angled turrets, gabled dormers, large moulded chimney stacks, and terracotta brick by Farmer & Brindley, best known for their work at the Natural Museum at London's Kensington.
+Its many intricate features included angled turrets, gabled dormers, large moulded chimney stacks, and terracotta brick by Farmer & Brindley, best known for their work at the Natural History Museum in Kensington.

 Despite its splendour, the new market was a surprising flop.
-In an unexpected turn of events the buying public, now increasingly nationalist in sentiment, set about boycotting the place in their belief that the building,the labour and the materials had all come from outside and therefore at the expense of Irish craftsmen.
+In an unexpected turn of events the buying public, now increasingly nationalist in sentiment, set about boycotting the place because they believed that the building, labour and the materials had all come from outside and therefore at the expense of Irish craftsmen.